- Writing Support

 - Writing Prizes

-WRITING 120 is intended for all students who feel most comfortable with academic writing in a language other than English.
-This course is designed to help students develop their general and academic writing abilities in English as an additional language.
-Students will develop written fluency and improve command over textual, rhetorical, grammatical, and discursive conventions common in a variety of academic disciplines with the aim of developing a rhetorical perspective on multilingualism as it relates to academic writing.
-To that end, students will:
+This three-credit course is designed to prepare international and multilingual students for their first-year writing courses.
+It will guide students in typical university writing practices, including an emphasis on developing well-researched, properly cited papers.
+Students will develop written fluency and improve their command of grammatical, textual, rhetorical, and multimodal conventions common in a variety of academic disciplines.
+Students will also work towards the aim of developing a rhetorical perspective on multilingualism as it relates to writing and communication.

-- Revise their papers both individually and collaboratively for content, organization, and argumentation;
+- Revise papers individually and collaboratively for content, organization, and argumentation.

-- Develop insights into their strengths and weaknesses as writers through reflective writing and the creation of an electronic writing portfolio; and
+- Develop insights into strengths and weaknesses as a writer.

 - Writing in a variety of genres and media, totaling the equivalent of 25 pp. of polished writing (4-6 papers or projects)